 MVL-Oparin, Final game 3: 1-0

 A pretty cool game!
 I’d survived a scary attack in the second game, so I wanted to solidify my play a bit.
 But my Asnières teammate chose to take quite a few risks in the approach to this game.
 On the contrary, I tried to maintain a small, stable advantage as soon as I could.
-I knew that I had stronger moves at times, but that inevitably involved an element of risk that I didn’t want to assume in this particular context.
+I knew that I had stronger moves at times, but that inevitably involved an element of risk that I didn’t want to assume at the time.

 So-MVL, Grand Final game 1: 0-1

-A game that wasn’t very clear at first, in which I preferred to opt for a line that was a little more solid than usual and, above all, that I don’t normally play…
+This game wasn’t very clear at first, in which I preferred to opt for a line that was a little more solid than usual, even though I don’t normally play like this.

 We got to an endgame at the start of which I was 5 minutes ahead on the clock.
 By the way, playing fast has helped me enormously in many matches; of course, it’s not without risks, but when you get to the money time with a lead of several minutes, it’s a big advantage…